 The Company is in the process of developing and implementing a remediation plan to address the material weaknesses as described above.
-The Company has taken the following actions to improve internal controls over financial reporting:
+The Company is taking the following actions to improve internal controls over financial reporting:

-- During the year ended August 31, 2015, we will enhance our risk assessment, internal control design and documentation; and - Develop and implement other procedures in the internal control function.
+- Steps to enhance our risk assessment, internal control design and documentation during the year ended August 31, 2015; and - Development and implementation of other procedures in the internal control function.

-In light of the aforementioned material weaknesses, management conducted a thorough review of all significant or non-routine adjustments for the First Quarter of Fiscal 2015.
-As a result of this review, management believes that there are no material inaccuracies or omissions of material fact and, to the best its knowledge, believes that the consolidated financial statements for the First Quarter of Fiscal 2015 fairly present in all material respects and financial position and results of operations for the Company in conformity with IFRS.
+In light of the aforementioned material weaknesses, management conducted a thorough review of all significant or non-routine adjustments for the Third Quarter of Fiscal 2015.
+As a result of this review, management believes that there are no material inaccuracies or omissions of material fact and, to the best its knowledge, believes that the consolidated financial statements for the Third Quarter of Fiscal 2015 fairly present in all material respects and financial position and results of operations for the Company in conformity with IFRS.